 Purposeful Living

 A pewter sky threatens rain, and I stand at the window as the little one calls from the living room.
 He wants to know what we’re doing for fun today.
-I’ve been deliberately turning to my mental list of good habits daily, and I decide on a trip to the woods.
+I’ve been deliberately turning to my mental list of godly habits daily, and I decide on a trip to the woods.

 “Let’s head to the creek,” I declare, and within minutes, we’re strolling down the road.